NASA - National Aeronautics and Space Administration

 LLOD_VALUE: Lower LOD value (or function) corresponding to the -8888's flag in the data records.

-DM_CONTACT_INFO: Name, affiliation, phone number, mailing address, email address and/or fax number.
+DM_CONTACT_INFO: Data Manager -- Name, affiliation, phone number, mailing address, email address and/or fax number.

 PROJECT_INFO: Study start & stop dates, web links, etc.